SAP-samples/abap-platform-rap630/exercises/ex2/README.md

 3. Create a new order, specify a delivery data or open an existing order and switch to the edit mode and then select a (new) product.

-   You will notice that the data that you have selected in the SAP Fiori UI is being updated automatically.
+   You will notice that the data for the product that you have selected in the SAP Fiori UI is being updated automatically.
+   Also the approval status changes if the price changes from below 1000 Euro to a value that is larger than 1000 Euro and vice versa.

    ![BDEF Extension](images/ex2_02_030_RAP630.png)